Fat Technologies

 Precision nutrition

-From a chemical point of view, fats are hydrophobic organic compounds: they are insoluble in water but soluble in organic solvents.
-In animal nutrition, approximately 98% of lipids are triglycerides.
+From a chemical perspective, fats are hydrophobic organic compounds: they are insoluble in water but soluble in organic solvents.
+In animal nutrition, around 98% of dietary lipids are triglycerides.

 Fatty acids

-Fatty acids are the basic components that determine the nutritional properties (digestibility, melting point, biological value) of fat.
+Fatty acids are the fundamental components that determine the nutritional properties (digestibility, melting point, biological value) of fat.

 Chain Length